Key points

 Varicella vaccine was licensed and has been recommended in the United States since 1995.
 A two-dose series is recommended, with routine administration of the first dose at 12–15 months of age and the second dose at 4–6 years of age.24 Vaccination of older children, adolescents and adults without evidence of immunity to varicella and persons who had received only one dose of vaccine is also recommended.
 The minimum interval between the doses is 3 months for persons younger than 13 years of age and 4 weeks for persons 13 years of age and older.

 One dose varicella vaccination coverage among children 19–35 months of age reached 90% in 2007, stabilizing around at least 90% thereafter; ≥2-dose varicella vaccination coverage among adolescents 13–17 years of age without history of varicella was 92% in 2020.2526 Attaining and maintaining high vaccine coverage led to substantial declines in varicella morbidity and mortality in the United States.
-Overall, in 2018–2019, varicella incidence declined >97% based on data from four states that have continuously reported varicella to the National Notifiable Diseases Surveillance System (NNDSS) since before the varicella vaccination program.27 The second dose of varicella vaccine for children was added to the national program in 2007.24 During the 2-dose era, data from 39 states and DC have shown an 89% decline in varicella incidence.27 Incidence declined in all age groups with the greatest declines among children 5–14 years of age (92%–95%).
+Overall, by 2018–2019, varicella incidence declined >97% based on data from four states that have continuously reported varicella cases to the National Notifiable Diseases Surveillance System (NNDSS) since before the varicella vaccination program.27 The second dose of varicella vaccine for children was added to the national program in 2007.24 During the 2-dose era, data from 39 states and DC have shown an 89% decline in varicella incidence.27 Incidence declined in all age groups with the greatest declines among children 5–14 years of age (92%–95%).
 As vaccination coverage has increased, about half of varicella cases now occur among vaccinated persons.

 Similarly, the severe outcomes of varicella declined substantially.
-Compared with the pre vaccine years, by 2018–2019, varicella hospitalizations declined 90% and deaths with varicella as the underlying cause of death declined 89% for all ages.28 After 25 years of the varicella vaccination program, fewer than 1,400 hospitalizations and 18–30 deaths are occurring annually in the United States.
+Compared with the prevaccine years, by 2018–2019, varicella hospitalizations declined 90% and deaths with varicella as the underlying cause of death declined 89% for all ages.28 After 25 years of the varicella vaccination program, fewer than 1,400 hospitalizations and 18–30 deaths are occurring annually in the United States.
 The greatest decline for both hospitalizations and deaths (97% and >99%, respectively) was among persons <20 years of age, born during the varicella vaccination program, in whom these severe outcomes have been nearly eliminated.28

 The varicella vaccination program has also substantially reduced the number of outbreaks in the U.S. Additionally, outbreak size and duration declined from a median of 15 cases per outbreak and 45 days duration early in the vaccination program to 7 cases and 30 days duration during the mature phase of the vaccination program.29 Elementary schools continue to be the most common sites for varicella outbreaks and are the main reporting sources for outbreak surveillance although the proportion of school outbreaks has decreased over time.
 Despite low susceptibility among adults (generally less than 5%), outbreaks have been reported from a variety of adult settings, including correctional facilities, hospitals, military training facilities, refugee centers, immigration detention facilities, homeless shelters, other residential institutions, and cruise ships.